 Twenty Four Seven - 5 Track Album Sampler is a promotion sampler with selected songs from Tina’s last studio album Twenty Four Seven.
 The promo comes in a gatefold cardboard sleeve with the same cover picture as the regular album.
-The 5 Track Album Sampler was released 1999 from Parlophone Records in Europe on compact disc.
+The 5 Track Album Sampler was released in 1999 from Parlophone Records in Europe on compact disc.

 Written by Graham Stack and John Reid

 Written by Paul Barry, Mark Taylor and Brian Rawling